gelatonnn/AlgoritmaPemrograman/README.md

-# AlgoritmaPemrograman
-Praktikum Algoritma Pemrograman 1 STI'24 Semester 2
+# Praktikum Algoritma Pemrograman STI
+This repository serves to document and archive my practical exams during my studies in System and Information Technology at Institut Teknologi Bandung.

+# By Francis Galton - STI'24